Wizard of Oz experiment: Significance

 This first use of OZ was in the context of an iterative design approach.
 In the early development sessions, the experimenter simulated the system in toto, performing all the database queries and composing all the responses to the participants by hand.
-As the process matured, the experimenter was able to replace human interventions, piece by piece, with newly created developed code (which, at each phase, was designed to accurately process all the inputs that were generated in preceding steps).
-By the end of the process, the experimenter was able to observe the sessions in a “hands-off” mode (and measure the recognition rates of the completed program).
+As the process matured, the experimenter replaced human interventions, piece by piece, with newly created developed code, which was designed to process all previously received inputs.
+By the end of the process, the experimenter could observe and analyze the sessions in a "hands-off" mode.

-OZ was important because it addressed the obvious criticism that it would be unrealistic to use an iterative method to build a separate natural language system (dictionaries, syntax) for each new context (as such a method would require repeatedly adding new structures and algorithms to handle each new batch of inputs).
+OZ addressed the obvious criticism that iterative methods could not be used to build a separate natural language system (dictionaries, syntax) for each new context, as such a method would require repeatedly adding new structures and algorithms to handle each new batch of inputs.
 OZ's empirical approach made this feasible; in its original application, dictionary and syntax growth reached asymptotic (achieving from 86% to 97% recognition rates, depending on the measurements employed) after only 16 experimental trials and the resulting program, with dictionaries, was less than 300k of code.

-In the 23 years that followed initial publication, the OZ method has been employed in a wide variety of settings, notably in the prototyping and usability testing of proposed user interface designs in advance of having actual application software in place.
+Since its initial publication, the OZ method has been employed in a wide variety of settings, notably in the prototyping and usability testing of proposed user interface designs in advance of having actual application software in place.